-The school will deliver the requirements of the GMC for core medical training and specialty education programmes within the Peninsula, embracing the needs and interests of all parties involved – to include the organisation, the Royal College of Physicians, the GMC, the employing Trusts and the Peninsula Medical School.
+The school will deliver the requirements of the GMC for Internal Medicine training, stage 1 and specialty education programmes within the Peninsula, embracing the needs and interests of all parties involved – to include the organisation, the Royal College of Physicians, the GMC, the employing Trusts and the Peninsula Medical School.

 In particular the school aims to achieve the following functions:

-To ensure that the provision of education in the Medical Specialties is of a consistent high quality across the LETB.
+To ensure that the provision of education in the Medical Specialties is of a consistent high quality across the region.

-- To manage the process of selection into CMT level and into the higher specialty levels.
+- To manage the process of selection into IMT level and into the higher specialty levels.